 Personnel costs represent 75% (including associated indirect cost) of the budget.
+Table 3.4.1 shows the amount of staff effort broken down by beneficiary and by work package.
 WP2 has approximately 22% of the budget as it is a core activity to create, manage and engage with the vast network.
 Whilst WPs 2, 3, and 4 carry out all of the coordination, facilitation and support activities of the CSA, directed dissemination and communication of the methodologies and outcomes from these activities is key.
 Therefore, another 22% of the budgeted number of person months will be linked to dissemination activities.